Queensland Adult Specialist Immunisation Service (QASIS)

 - require post immunisation supervision in a hospital setting.

-Individuals can be referred to QASIS by their treating doctor or General Practitioner
+Individuals can be referred to QASIS by a health professional with a provider number, including your treating doctor, General Practitioner (GP), Midwife or Nurse Practitioner

 How to access this service